yandex-cloud/docs/en/managed-sqlserver/operations/grant.md

 ---
-title: "Assigning privileges and roles to SQL Server users"
+title: "Granting privileges and roles to SQL Server users"
-description: "Atomic permissions in SQL Server are called privileges, permissions groups are called roles.
-Managed Service for SQL Server supports predefined roles.
-A user created with a Managed Service for SQL Server cluster is automatically assigned the owner role (DB_OWNER) of the first database in the cluster.
-Then you can create other users and customize their rights as you see fit."
+description: "Atomic permissions in SQL Server are called privileges and permission groups are called roles. {{ mms-name }} supports predefined roles.
+The user created with a {{ mms-name }} cluster is automatically assigned the owner (DB_OWNER) role for the first database in the cluster.
+After that, you can create other users and configure their permissions as you wish."
 ---

 # Assigning privileges and roles to users

 Atomic permissions in **{{ MS }}** are called _privileges_ and permission groups are called _roles_. **{{ mms-name }}** supports [predefined roles](#predefined-db-roles).
-For more information about managing access rights, see the [{{ MS }} documentation]({{ ms.docs }}/sql/relational-databases/security/authentication-access/getting-started-with-database-engine-permissions?view=sql-server-2016).
+For more information about managing permissions, see the [{{ MS }} documentation]({{ ms.docs }}/sql/relational-databases/security/authentication-access/getting-started-with-database-engine-permissions?view=sql-server-2016).

 The user created with a **{{ mms-name }}** cluster is automatically assigned the owner (`DB_OWNER`) role for the first database in the cluster.
 After that, you can [create other users](cluster-users.md#adduser) and configure their permissions as you wish:
 * [Updating the list of user roles](#grant-role).